charlieegan3/fetch-gh-release-asset/README.md

 # Fetch Release Asset

 This GitHub action downloads an asset from a Github release.
 Private repos are supported.
+Forked from [dsaltares/fetch-gh-release-asset](https://github.com/dsaltares/fetch-gh-release-asset), changes make to support installing binary to path (no longer running in Docker).

 ## Inputs